Nairobi DusitD2 complex attack: Attack

-A masked (wearing balaclava) member of the British SAS, Christian Craighead, who was in the country to conduct training, accompanied by a member of the Diplomatic Protective Services Tactical Response Unit (DPS-TRU) (Dan J. Prastalo) indicating "Agent" sign and a shield badge on his tactical vest, started clearing floor by floor of the office and car park buildings.
+Craighead led the group clearing each floor of the office and car park buildings.
 They were heard shouting call sign "Eagle Eagle Security Forces" as they tried to call out hostages that were hiding.
 Both individuals were seen on the mainstream media clips escorting groups of hostages and carrying wounded ones, before running back into the complex while the attackers were shooting down on them.
-Australian High Commission security detail also exchanged fire with the terrorists as they made their way into the complex, injuring one attacker.
+The Australian High Commission security detail also exchanged fire with the terrorists as they made their way into the complex, injuring one attacker.
 While it had been thought that the attack had been neutralized after a few hours, gunfire and explosions were again heard early on 16 January.
-Christian Craighead shot and killed two of the attackers and was awarded the Conspicuous Gallantry Cross for his extreme bravery.
+Craighead shot and killed two of the attackers and was awarded the Conspicuous Gallantry Cross for his extreme bravery.

-President of Kenya Uhuru Kenyatta initially said that 14 people had been killed; later on 16 January it was reported that 21 civilians and five attackers had been killed.
-A year after the attack, on 15 January 2020, hotel nurse Noel Kidaliza, who was critically injured during the attack, died of her wounds at a hospital, bringing the death toll to 22.
+President of Kenya Uhuru Kenyatta initially said that 14 people had been killed.
+On 16 January, it was reported that 21 civilians and five attackers had been killed.
+Almost a year after the attack, on 3 January 2020, hotel nurse Noel Kidaliza, who was critically injured during the attack, died of her wounds at a hospital, bringing the death toll to 22.

 Al-Shabaab claimed responsibility for the attack in a statement that was released during the attack.
 They claimed that the attack was "a response to US President Donald Trump's decision to recognize Jerusalem as the capital of Israel".

+Casualties

+The attack left at least 21 dead including a number who subsequently died of their wounds, and some 30 more injured, some critically.
+President of Kenya Uhuru Kenyatta initially said that 14 people had been killed.
+On 16 January, it was reported that 21 civilians and five attackers had been killed.
+Almost a year after the attack, on 3 January 2020, hotel nurse Noel Kidaliza, who was critically injured during the attack, died of her wounds at a hospital, bringing the death toll to 22.

+Nineteen Kenyan citizens, an American and a British-South African man died during the attack.
+On the same day, the Australian embassy denied allegations that one of the fatalities was an Australian.
+Initially both Kenyan and Australian media houses had stated that one of the victims was an Australian citizen and was visiting his girlfriend in Kenya before his death in the attack.